-Fellowship of the CII is universally regarded as the premier qualification for those working in the insurance industry.
+At the top our qualification framework sits Fellowship, a prestigious title held by more than 5,000 globally.
 By achieving the ACII, you have already demonstrated a high level of commitment, but the Fellowship shows that you have taken this commitment one step further.
-Acquiring FCII accreditation will further demonstrate your knowledge, experience and professionalism to the world.
+Acquiring FCII accreditation will further demonstrate your knowledge, experience and professionalism to the sector.

 To become a Fellow you must meet all of the following requirements: